 This outreach mechanism involves the use of workshops and/or video taped messages to reach a wide segment of the targeted audience described in Section 3.10.
-At least two (2) workshops and/or video taped messages will be provided during the five (5) year Permit term reaching an estimated 1,500 persons.
+At least two (2) workshops and/or video taped messages will be provided during the five (5) year Permit term reaching an estimated 1,000 persons.
 To date, several pollution prevention video taped messages have been developed and are available on YouTube.
 In 2015, CMSWS developed a video entitled "Water Pollution: What to Do?" that describes sources of water pollution, the importance of clean water to the community and the impacts of water pollution as well as how to detect and report illicit discharges.
 Each of the Phase II jurisdictions/entities is responsible for ensuring that its staff watches this video if, as part of their normal job responsibilities, they may come into contact with or otherwise observe an illicit discharge or illicit connection to the storm sewer.
 This video is available on the County's MeckEdu website.
-During the five (5) year Permit term, over 1,000 media contacts are anticipated through the use of videos.